BradPatras/basic-remote-configs/README.md

 ## In practice
 This repo is hosting an [example config json file](/examples/simple.json).
 This example config is currently being consumed by the [Android Library's](https://github.com/BradPatras/brc-android) sample app.

-In the current state of the library, config files need to be publicly accessible. 🤷🏻‍♂️
+⚠️ &nbsp; In the current state of the library, config files need to be publicly accessible. 🤷🏻‍♂️

 Check out the individual android/iOS library pages for language-specific examples of the library in action.